-This document relates to the Preliminary Design Report in respect of the Kimmage 02 walkway in accordance with DN-STR-03001 (April 2019).
+This document relates to the Preliminary Design Report in respect of the Kimmage 03 structure in accordance with DN-STR-03001 (April 2019).
 A location drawing of this structure within the scheme is provided in the Appendices, as well as a general arrangement drawing of the proposed bridges.

-Photographs of the structure are included in Appendix 1.
+Photographs of the structure's location are included in Appendix 1.